bcuella/proj1_cs202_sp25/README.md

 git pull --no-rebase
 ```

-This ensures you have the most up-to-date files (like `basic-tests.py`) from the starter repository before making any edits.
+This ensures you have the most up-to-date files from the starter repository before making any edits.

 ---